pktgen/fgen/docs/guides/linux_gsg/linux_gsg.rst

 Introduction
 ============

-This document contains instructions to install and configure the Cloud Native Data Plane (CNDP).
+This document contains instructions to install and configure the Cloud Native Data Plane (FGEN).

 Documentation Roadmap
 ---------------------

 The following is a list of documents in the suggested reading order:

- * **Getting Started Guide (this document)**: First step to get started with CNDP.
+ * **Getting Started Guide (this document)**: First step to get started with FGEN.

  * **Release Notes**: Release-specific information including new features, limitations, and fixed and known issues.

- * **Programmer's Guide**: The software architecture and contents of CNDP.
+ * **Programmer's Guide**: The software architecture and contents of FGEN.

  * **Poll Mode Drivers (PMD) Guide**: The drivers implementing the pktdev API.

- * **API Reference**: Detailed information about CNDP functions, data structures, and other programming constructs.
+ * **API Reference**: Detailed information about FGEN functions, data structures, and other programming constructs.

  * **Sample Applications User Guide**: Describe the collection of sample applications.
 Each chapter